sramshankar/Job-Scraper/README.md

-# Job-Scraper
+# Job Posting Web Scraper
-Uses web scraping on LinkedIn to compile job listings.
-Takes a URL and
+Uses Beautiful Soup 4 to scrape LinkedIn for job postings.
+Prints out relevant job postings for the user to view.